equium-io/mazel/docs/index.rst

 1. Ability to execute make targets in one more :ref:`Packages <concepts-package>` via a :ref:`Label syntax <concepts-label>`
 2. Dependency graph to allow execution of targets in a logical order.
 Either explicitly specificied or automatically parsed from :doc:`Supported Runtime <runtimes>` including poetry and npm.
+3. Ability to only run for a subset of modified packages according the the dependency graph. :ref:`Selective Builds <selective-builds>`

 Run the ``clean`` target in all packages in a monorepo (``//`` indicates :ref:`Workspace <concepts-workspace>` root)::